fanguangpingathuobi/My-API-project/快速入门 - Quick Start.md

-# 快速入门
+# Quick Start

-## 接入准备
+## Preparation

-如需使用API ，请先登录网页端，完成API key的申请和权限配置，再据此文档详情进行开发和交易。

-您可以点击 <a href='https://www.hbg.com/zh-cn/apikey/'>这里 </a> 创建 API Key。

-每个母账号可创建5组Api Key，每个Api Key可对应设置读取、交易、提币三种权限。

-权限说明如下：

-- 读取权限：读取权限用于对数据的查询接口，例如：订单查询、成交查询等。
-- 交易权限：交易权限用于下单、撤单、划转类接口。
-- 提币权限：提币权限用于数字货币创建提币定点、取消提币订单操作。

-创建成功后请务必记住以下信息：
+Before you use API, you need to login the website to create API Key with proper permissions.

+You can manage your API Key <a href='https://www.hbg.com/zh-cn/apikey/'>here</a>.

+Every account can create at most 5 API Key, each of them has three permissions:

+- Read permission: It is used to query the data, such as order query, trade query.
+- Trade permission: It is used to create order, cancel order and transfer, etc.
+- Withdraw permission: It is used to create withdraw order, cancel withdraw order, etc.

+Please remember below information after creation:

-- `Access Key`  API 访问密钥
+- `Access Key`  It is used in API request

-- `Secret Key`  签名认证加密所使用的密钥（仅申请时可见）
+- `Secret Key`  It is used to generate the signature (only visible once after creation)

 <aside class="notice">
-创建 API Key 时可以绑定 IP 地址，未绑定 IP 地址的 API Key 有效期为90天。出于安全考虑，强烈建议您绑定 IP 地址。
+The API Key can bind one or more IP addresses, we strongly suggest you bind IP address for security purpose.
+The API Key without IP binding will be expired after 90 days.
 </aside>
 <aside class="warning">
-风险提示：这两个密钥与账号安全紧密相关，无论何时都请勿向其它人透露。API Key的泄露可能会造成您的资产损失（即使未开通提币权限），若发现API Key泄露请尽快删除该API Key。
+<red><b>Warning</b></red>: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else.
+If you find your API Key is disposed, please remove it immediately.
 </aside>

-## SDK与代码示例
+## SDK and Demo

-**SDK（推荐）**
+**SDK (Suggested)**

 [Java](https://github.com/huobiapi/huobi_Java)